agrim08/ai-madness/README.md

 ### AI Fiesta in 144p 🤡
 ### AI - Madness 😂
-## test all famous ai models all together in one dashboard
+## test all famous ai models all together in one dashboard and see what fits for you best